 If you have a specific question, suggestion or observation, please contact us by email at email@example.com

 Thank you very much for your feedback, it is very much appreciated.

-we are not affiliated in any way with any transport operator and are not an agent of any operator.
+We are not affiliated in any way with are not an agent of any transport operator.
 We are not a licenced travel agency and we do not book travel.
 We suggest that you direct all enquiries to the operators.
 We provide links to web sites and telephone numbers of all operators from our timetable pages.

 If you are unable to get answers to enquiries from the service operators of those services we would like to try to help by answering your email personally.
 Due to the volume of enquiries we cannot guarantee a response.